 A Haven for Hummingbirds

 It has been a huge success, having attracted over 2,500 visitors since it opened to the public in 2013.
-Chantelle du Plessis, originally from South Africa, runs Andes Ecotours with her Colombian husband Andrés Umaña and started bringing tourists up to the observatory in 2014.
-“A few years ago, I started to see posts in birding circles about the observatory with incredible photos, and I knew it was a place I had to visit,” she told me.
+Chantelle du Plessis, originally from South Africa, runs Andes Ecotours with her Colombian husband Andrés Umaña.
+They started bringing tourists up to the observatory in 2014.
+“A few years ago, I started to see posts in birding circles about the observatory, and I knew it was a place I had to visit,” she told me.
 “We spent three hours here and I was blown away by the number of species and the photographic opportunities.”

 The hummingbird observatory is a photographer’s dream

-On the day of our visit, we arrived to find a group of photographers with cameras which, to my inexperienced eyes, looked more like large weapons.
-They had set up within a few metres of various feeders and bushes, ready to trigger another cluster of burst shots as the hummingbirds flitted to and fro.
+On the day of our visit, a group of photographers were already there, with cameras which resembled large weapons.
+They were poised and ready to trigger another cluster of burst shots as hummingbirds flitted between the feeders and bushes.
 “This tour is ideal for serious birdwatchers, as there are a lot of target species to be seen,” explained Chantelle.
 “But even more so for photographers, given the quality of the shots and how close the birds get to visitors.”

 As a relative newcomer to bird-watching, I was fascinated by these enigmatic creatures, some of which were as small as large moths.
 At the other end of the spectrum, a brief flash of blue confirmed the presence of the Great Sapphirewing hummingbird.
 At up to 17.5cm in length and weighing about 10 grams, this is one of the largest species of hummingbird, and apparently quite elusive.
 We headed down to the bottom of the garden where it was quieter in the hope that we’d see him or her again.
 After sitting patiently on a nearby log and watching several Blue-throated Starfrontlets and Black-tailed Trainbearers hover between the nearby trees and feeders, the Great Sapphirewing appeared again in all its glory for just a few seconds at a time, before settling on a branch in a nearby tree, where it stayed for a while and contemplated us and the feeders.